 - Guarda Wallet: Guarda is an online wallet you can access through your desktop, web browser, or an app.
-It integrates with an exchange too, so you can buy and sell coins direct from your wallet.
+It integrates with an exchange too, so you can make moves from within your wallet.
 Get Guarda Wallet now >

 - KeepKey: KeepKey is a hardware wallet that stores your coins on a USB-like device.
 The coins are kept in cold storage, completely safe and separate from an internet connection even if you connect it to an infected computer.
 Sign up for KeepKey >

 How to trade Celsius – a step-by-step guide

 If you’re going to trade a coin, you want a broker that charges low (or no) trading fees.
 Short term trading means making lots of trades and high fees can drain your capital very quickly.